Official Website of

 Readers going through psychotherapy and those simply interested in human development will find this a revealing glimpse into the making of a psychologist."

 "Drose manages to capture the nuance of connection between people who love one another: the love and the frustration, the balance between selfishness and sacrifice.
 He articulates the struggle to truly grasp the perspective of someone who is fundamentally different from us, and the ability of love to teach us how to be more and less ourselves...Less frightened, less self-absorbed, less rigid.
-While this book is about a psychologist learning his way professionally, it has applications for any of us who seek to understand one another, and who believe in the transformative power of relationships."
+This book...has applications for any of us who seek to understand one another, and who believe in the transformative power of relationships."

 ~Kelly Harvey, LPC